defcon-project/defcon/README.md

-defcon integration/staging tree
+DeFCoN integration/staging tree
 ===============================

-Copyright (c) 2025 Defcon Developers
+Copyright (c) 2025 DeFCoN Developers

 How do I build the software?